R10 Electronic Media Studio

 How Can You Help?

 We are applying for funding and planning a Crowdfunder campaign in 2025 to support the Leicester Synthi 100 restoration.
 However, R10 is ultimately a community project, and the studio will only succeed if we can maintain a commitment from people like you to support it.
-Follow us on Instagram, Facebook and YouTube for the latest information, Get in touch by email if you can help us with our projects, and if you would like to make a financial donation to R10 we'd love to hear from you!
+Follow us on Instagram, Facebook and YouTube for the latest information, Get in touch by email if you can help us with our projects, and if you would like to make a financial donation to R10 we'd love to hear from you, or use the PayPal link at the bottom of this page.

 The History of R10